IQ Archive

 • The Entry: IQ of ~135+ (1 in 100 people).

-• The Vibe: Smaller and more exclusive than Mensa.
+• The Vibe: Founded in 1966, it is smaller and more exclusive than Mensa.
 It focuses more on intellectual correspondence and less on social gatherings.
+It positions itself as a “modern” society for the intellectually gifted.

 3. Triple Nine Society (The Top 0.1%)